MonSTaR raises funds for Motor Neurone Disease as well as supporting educational programmes for children with disabilities and special learning needs.

 The MonSTaR Foundation was formed in 2007 when three mates from Pennant Hills Golf Club decided to give something back.
 Hamish Pearce lost his wife to MND when she was just 33, Greg Hargreaves has a sister with special learning needs and Mark Golding had a disabled sister who died at a young age.
 Their experiences and passion drove them to believe that if they worked together with their collective networks they could make a difference.

-The first MonSTaR Cup was held in 2007 and the MonSTaR Foundation has now raised $3,520,000.
+The first MonSTaR Cup was held in 2007 and the MonSTaR Foundation has now raised over $4.35 million.
 The support from family and friends has been overwhelming.

 MonSTaR is a registered charity with full Deductible Gift Recipient Status (DGR).
 All donations over $2 are tax deductible.

 Special Teaching and Research (STaR ) Limited works across early years, school-aged and post-school settings to ensure progressive, meaningful and inclusive learning for people with disabilities.
 We do this through special education, which is specially designed teaching instruction to meet the unique learning needs of a person with disability.
 Special Educators are qualified professionals with a postgraduate degree, who promote, advocate for, and facilitate inclusion.

 STaR develops and delivers evidence-based training for educators, teachers and support workers.

 Through STaR’s coaching and mentoring, we equip those who support people with disabilities with the knowledge and skills needed to maximise their potential and promote inclusion.